 Also Read: What Should I Put Under My PC?

-In my opinion, the actual assembly process of the PC itself isn’t difficult at all.
-Even for a complete newbie, the assembly itself should not take more than a couple of hours.
+In my opinion, the actual assembly process of the PC itself isn’t complicated at all.
+The assembly should not take a couple of hours, even for a complete newbie.

-The actual difficult part is understanding and procuring the correct components while making sure they are all compatible with each other and also cater to your exact needs.
+The tricky part is understanding and procuring the correct components while ensuring they are all compatible and cater to your needs.

 For more help, you can always email or comment here.